wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="should-i-consider-an-unpaid-internship">Should I consider an unpaid internship?</h2>
- First, please realize that you are valuable and that almost all of our students' internships are *paid*.
+<a id=55></a> First, please realize that you are valuable and that almost all of our students' internships are *paid*.
  But some are not, and there can be good reasons to consider an unpaid internship:
 * A nonprofit may be in need of your skills and lack the funds to pay you.
  * There may be a particular experience or set of skills you wish to